open-xchange/appsuite-middleware/documentation/miscellaneous/sharing_and_guest_mode.md

 * The timespan after which an unused named guest user should be removed from the system can be configured via <code>com.openexchange.share.cleanup.guestExpiry</code> in <code>share.properties</code> - this value may also be set to <code>0</code> to force an immediate removal
 * For the removal of no longer needed guest user accounts, a periodical cleanup task is scheduled based on the interval of <code>com.openexchange.share.cleanup.periodicCleanerInterval</code>
 * Whether a cross-context database is considered for guest users may be configured via <code>com.openexchange.share.crossContextGuests</code>
+* To handle user and contact data across contexts boundaries the feature has to be enabled before a guest receives the first share.
+Guests that receive shares before the activation cannot be considered within the alignment process.
+Only latter shares will be considered.
+* At the moment this feature does only sync user and contact related data (no shared content).
+If the user got two shares from different contexts he will only see shares related to the given link.

 # Guest Login & Session Handling<a name="Guest Login & Session Handling"></a>